hayj/Scroller/README.md

 # Scroller

 This tools can simulate human scrolling using randomize mechanism.
-It take a Selenium driver and scroll the current page.
-You can give a stop funct callback which is called at regular intervals and have to return True to terminate the scroll, you can set the speed, set a timeout...
+It takes a Selenium driver and scroll the current page.
+You can give a stop funct callback which is called at periodic intervals and have to return True to terminate the scroll, you can set the speed, set a timeout and so on.

 	driver = webdriver.Chrome()
 	driver.get("https://github.com/hayj/Scroller/blob/master/scroller/scroller.py")